By MARCY GORDON and MATT O’BRIEN

 Only 10 years old, Snapchat says an eye-popping 90% of 13- to 24-year-olds in the U.S. use the service.
 It reported 306 million daily users in the July-September quarter.

 Miller said YouTube has worked to provide children and families with protections and parental controls like time limits, to limit viewing to age-appropriate content.
-The offshoot YouTube Kids, available in around 70 countries, has an estimated 35 million weekly users.

 The three platforms are woven into the fabric of young people’s lives, often influencing their dress, dance moves and diet, potentially to the point of obsession.
 Peer pressure to get on the apps is strong.
 Social media can offer entertainment and education, but platforms have been misused to harm children and promote bullying, vandalism in schools, eating disorders and manipulative marketing, lawmakers say.

 The panel wants to learn how algorithms and product designs can magnify harm to children, foster addiction and intrusions of privacy.
 And Blumenthal especially asked the executives whether independent research had been conducted on the impact on young people of the platforms.
-He said the lawmakers want to receive information from the companies on such research soon.
+He said the lawmakers expected to receive information from the companies on such research soon.

 TikTok, in its first time testifying before Congress, received especially fierce criticism during the hearing, particularly from conservative Republican lawmakers who highlighted its Chinese ownership.
 The company says it stores all TikTok U.S. data in the United States, with a backup facility in Singapore.